 When your bones experience stress, specialized cells called osteoblasts produce new bone tissue to repair and strengthen the bone (Rowe, 2022).
 Over time, this process can lead to improved bone density, making your bones stronger and less prone to fractures.
 The key is to continue to engage in bone-building activities to keep the process going.

-Keep in mind that certain activities such as running and jumping are not appropriate for everyone – if you have a history of falls, fractures or have been diagnosed with osteoporosis, it is best to participate in low-impact weight-bearing activities such as walking (Brooke-Wavell, 2022).
+Keep in mind that certain activities such as running and jumping are not appropriate for everyone.
+If you have a history of falls, fractures or have been diagnosed with osteoporosis, it is best to start with low-impact weight-bearing activities such as walking (Brooke-Wavell, 2022).
 For people with osteoporosis who have not had a compression or low trauma fracture, high-impact exercises can be beneficial for bone health (Brooke-Wavell, 2022; Kistler-Fischbacher, 2021).
 However, it’s never a good idea to participate in high-impact exercises without preparing your body for them first.
 Unsure what’s right for you?
 A physical exam and/or assessment by your physical therapist or doctor can help determine what type of exercise is best for you.

 How much stress is right for your bones?

 It's important to note that the “right” amount of stress needed to stimulate bone growth can vary depending on your bone density, age, health status, and other factors.
 Exercises that place excessive stress on your bones can increase your risk of injuries, including fractures.
 Depending on your bone density and overall health, certain high-impact exercises, heavy weightlifting, and exercising without proper form can put excessive, harmful stress on your joints and bones.